allebone/help.omni.af.mil/docs/PEX/Training.md

     *  Each Squadron's default settings as selected in Settings, item 2.

-    *  Override the default settings and use Web Services for al  selected squadrons.
+    *  Override the default settings and use Web Services for all  selected squadrons.

-    *  Override the default settings and use Virtual Accounts for al  selected squadrons.
+    *  Override the default settings and use Virtual Accounts for all  selected squadrons.

 13. View log files created after each import.